YAMS only needs a few things to get started:

-is recommended, but you can use whatever you like if your current user has permissions on the directory.
+The /opt/yams location is recommended, but you can be a rebel and use whatever you like if your user has permissions:

 sudo mkdir -p /opt/yams